thinkocapo/willcapio/README.md

 ## TODO

 #### other
-1. check memoir document on GDrive, everything underlined....

-2. pics from : breckenridge hostel, ukrainian toys in store,  US/MExican border
+I. Snippets + Texts
+SOFTWARE JOURNEY
+story of why i started programming...?

+EDUCATION&HEALTHCARE - FHIR and Biopython snippets

+II
+MUSIC Post
+piano video from wedding....

+III.

+ABOUT Page
+The dirt toad to mexico.
+US/MExican border
+hockey in FLorida, jetski,

+CODE Page
+for navbar...collapsable...code snippets | topics areas of interest/learning

 FOOTBALL + RAVES soccer stadium + tailgate pics,
 The best tailgates and fireworks I've ever seen.

+CARNAVAL colombia, this is worthy of its own post.

+IV.
+TOP PHOTOS - check Florida albums and timeline.
+Should be some in there.

+check memoir document on GDrive, everything underlined....

-ANIMALS san diego zoo, and others. south america.
+ANIMALS san diego zoo, and others. south america. birds.

-CARNAVAL

 WRITINGS